larskotthoff/kukulkan/README.md

-                "shortcut": "1", # key to press in write view "description": "foo", # description shown in write view "template": "Thank you for your message." # body of email }
+                "shortcut": "1", # key to press in write view "description": "foo", # description shown in write view "template": "Thank you for your message." # body of email },

+            {
+                "shortcut": "2", # key to press in write view "description": "bar", # description shown in write view "template": { # alternative form where more can be specified -- all fields optional "from": "foo", # ID of account as defined above "to": ["Foo Bar <foo@bar.com>"],
+                    "cc": ["Foo Bar <foo@bar.com>"],
+                    "bcc": ["Foo Bar <foo@bar.com>"],
+                    "subject": "This is a test.",
+                    "tags": ["fooTag", "barTag"],
+                    "body": "Thank you for your message."
+                }
+            }
         ]
     }